Latest Updates for the coming term

 End of term concerts

 A central showcase for Robinson music-making is the series of bi-weekly Recitals.
-Friday evening recitals at 6:30pm are the main recital slot and provide 40 minutes of entertainment before Formal Hall.
-The Monday Lunchtime recitals, held at 1:15pm, are more formal and offer the performer(s) the chance to programme a recital of up to an hour.
+Friday evening recitals at 18:30 are the main recital slot and provide 40 minutes of entertainment before Formal Hall.
 All these recitals are free and welcome to all.

 As well as regular recitals, there are often larger, special concerts throughout the year.